 Aside from login audits, features that give users different levels of access to certain documents and software are recommended.
 This protects any sensitive information in case some credentials got lost or phished.

-Cybercriminals are busy trying to wreak havoc to any system that has low-security levels.
+Cybercriminals are busy trying to wreak havoc on any system that has low-security levels.
 Your product or service will be more appealing to consumers if you have addressed different security concerns and implemented some solutions to those problems.

 While there is no panacea to making the perfect SaaS solution to different types of buyers, an excellent marketer knows how their target customers think, what kind of information they have access to and what interactions they have.
 Doing this can increase your conversion and your revenue as well.